cosote/OOPEAu3/README.md

 ### Example 5: Arrays of Objects

-Now, creating objects in an array element couldn't be simple, just use it in the tag:
+Now, creating objects in an array element couldn't be simpler, just use it in the tag:

 ```au3
 # <classdef:SomeClass $aSomeArray[42]>